bluescan/tacentview/TestImages/FormatVariety/Readme.txt

 -------------------------------------------------------------------------------

-The Flipbook.webp is made from CC0 (Public Domain Dedication) images from blogs.unity3d.com.
+The Flipbook.webp and Flame.apng images are made from CC0 (Public Domain Dedication) images from blogs.unity3d.com.
 Thank you Unity.

 -------------------------------------------------------------------------------